zodern/mup-aws-beanstalk/docs/index.md

         // (optional) Supports large environment variables and settings.json by storing them in s3.
         longEnvVars: true,

+        // (optional, default is 3) Number of old application versions to keep
+        oldVersions: 3,

         // (optional) Same options as when deploying with mup.
         // The one difference is serverOnly now defaults to true
         buildOptions: {